Bhupendra Patel takes over as 17th Gujarat CM | Politics

 He is a trustee of Sardardham, the Patidar community organisation that hosted the programme where Modi was the chief guest on Saturday.

-Born in Ahmedabad, Patel is an MLA from the Ghatlodia seat, previously held by former chief minister and now Uttar Pradesh Governor Anandiben Patel.
+Born in Ahmedabad, Patel is an MLA from the Ghatlodia seat, previously held by Anandiben Patel.
 He won the seat by over 1.17 lakh votes in 2017, the highest margin in that poll.
 Ghatlodia is part of the Gandhinagar Lok Sabha constituency represented by Shah.

 Patel, who holds a diploma in civil engineering, has served as Ahmedabad municipal councillor and as the chairperson of the Standing Committee of Ahmedabad Municipal Corporation and Ahmedabad Urban Development Authority.
 He is also a trustee at Patidar organisation Vishwa Umiya Foundation.